fishinwind/workshop/rst/Block_1/class-1.rst

 After learning shell, we will begin learning Python [#]_.
-The Python language allows you to do more sophisticated things that would be possible in shell, but considerably more ugly.
+The Python language allows you to do more sophisticated things that would be possible in shell, but would be considerably more clunky.

 .. [#] Learn Python the Hard Way
         http://learnpythonthehardway.org/book/